moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

 This is often helpful for understanding a planned trajectory from the perspective of the tool.

 You might be asking yourself why we would create lambdas like this, and the reason is simply to make the code that comes later easier to read and understand.
-As your write software it is often helpful to break up your functionality into named functions which can be easily reused and tested on their own.
+As your write software, it is often helpful to break up your functionality into named functions which can be easily reused and tested on their own.
 You will see in the next section how we use these functions we created.

 5 Visualize the steps of your program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here I've augmented the code in the middle of your program with some new code.
+Now we'll augment the code in the middle of your program.
 Update your code for planning and executing to include these new features:

 .. code-block:: C++